 Forced closures, travel restrictions, and other phenomena designed to promote social distancing have impacted Australian businesses following the outbreak of coronavirus disease 2019 (COVID-19).
 In an effort to promote staff retention, the Australian government has introduced the JobKeeper Payment scheme.
-In this article, we outline the key elements of the program, including eligibility criteria and the application process.
+Discover the key elements of the program, including eligibility criteria and the application process.

 The JobKeeper Payment is a temporary governmental intervention designed to help businesses weather the effects of COVID-19.
 It entails biweekly wage subsidies worth A$1,500 (before tax) per eligible individual.
 These should help businesses retain their staff and remain viable.

-Businesses with employees can claim these payments on behalf of their workers for a maximum of six months as of 30 March 2020.
-Those without staff, such as the self-employed, are also able to access this form of assistance during the same time period.
+Businesses with employees can claim these payments on behalf of their workers.
+Those without staff, such as the self-employed, are also able to access this form of assistance.

 The government has set forth two key sets of eligibility criteria: those that apply to employers, and those that apply to employees.
-Claimants need to satisfy all of the applicable below-mentioned criteria in order to be eligible for the JobKeeper Payments.
+Claimants need to satisfy all of the applicable below-mentioned criteria to be eligible for the JobKeeper Payment.

-Employers will be able to successfully claim JobKeeper Payments, provided that their business:
+Employers will be able to successfully claim JobKeeper Payments, provided that they:

-- has a turnover below A$1 billion that has shrunk by over 30 percent (of at least one month), or
+- had a turnover below A$1 billion that shrunk by over 30 percent (of at least one month), or

-- has a turnover of at least A$1 billion that has dropped by over 50 percent (of at least one month), and
+- had a turnover of at least A$1 billion that dropped by over 50 percent (of at least one month), or

-- is not subject to Australia's Major Bank Levy.
+- are not subject to Australia's Major Bank Levy, and

 Based on their natural activity statement reporting period, businesses will need to prove that their turnover has been reduced in the applicable one or three months, relative to their turnover during the previous year.